akuklev/algebraic-theories/depgrammar.md

 ```</pre></figure>
 Initial algebras for generic Algebraic Theories with Index- and Index-Dependent Sorts are the closed Quotient-Inductive-Inductive-Recursive Types, the non-canonical formation rules for index types with their respective computation rules taking them to the canonical ones are turned into internal recursive functions.

+<h2>§§§ Categorical Initial Model</h2>
+Algebraic Theories with Index and Indexed Sorts can also be seen as a special case of essentially algebraic theories, so their EAT-initial model (a finitely-presentable category with finite limits) can be constructed.
+But the signature provides information for more structure:
+– A wide subcategory of index maps (including unique maps into the terminal object 1 from any object).
+— A subcategory of index sort objects and inclusions (now closed not only under products but also under pullbacks along index maps into index sorts), and it is still guaranteed that every map `f : 1 -> T` into an index sort object factorises into a free inclusion followed by a canonical inclusion.

+This category contains lots of unnecessary limits.
+In order to represent only syntactically relevant data, all limits except pullbacks of sorts along index maps (only one leg being an index map is sufficient) into index sorts.
+Note that first projections of such pullbacks and thus both projections of products should count as index maps.

+Please note that free inclusions can be characterises via LLP with respect to index maps.
+Later we'll make use of this characterisation for the definition of the doctrine of structured categories suitable to model our flavour of extended algebraic theories and structure-preserving functors between them.

+<h3>§§ Case study: Proposition Languages, Type-Theoretical Notation</h3>
-Algebraic Theories with Index- and Index-Dependent Sorts can be used to define language of propositions for logics.
+Algebraic Theories with Index and Indexed Sorts can be used to define language of propositions for logics.
 Let's start with the case of single-sorted underlying theory.

-<h3>§§ Case study: Proposition Languages, Type-Theoretical Notation</h3>

 <figure><b>Fig. 7: Language of first order propositions for a single-sorted theory</b>
 <pre>```
+The extendable sorts for theory-specific part of the language:

+———————————————————————————    ———————————————————————————
+ Operator[arity : Nat] abs      Relation[arity : Nat] abs

 ——————————————— Type of terms with `n` variables
  Term[n : Nat]

+ n m : Nat    o : Operator[m]   args : TermList[n, m]
+——————————————————————————————————————————————————————
+   apply(o, args) : Term[n]

  t : Term[n]
 ———————————————— Terms with `n` variables are included into terms with `n + 1` variables